osterava/Mooc_CyberSecurityBase_Project_1/README.md

 I have made flaws in code in purpose and then commented how they should be fixed.

 ## 1. Fault

+A1:2017 - Injection: Unsanitized user input directly in database query

 # Fault Explanation:
 In the search_blogs function, user input from the search query is directly inserted into an SQL query without validation or sanitization.
 This allows malicious users to inject SQL code, potentially compromising the database and accessing unauthorized data.
 This vulnerability is known as SQL Injection, which can expose sensitive data.